carpentries/instructor-training/10-challenges.md

 > How useful do you think the information it gathers will be to you as an instructor?
 > How could you improve the questions?
 > What would you add, and what would you drop to make room?
 {: .challenge}

+> ## Assessing Ourselves
+>
+> We believe that our workshops make researchers more productive.
+> If you were a skeptical department chair,
+> what would you accept as proof of this?
+>
+> 1. Testimonials volunteered by workshop learners are suspect
+>     because they are opt-in (people who didn't get anything
+>     out of it are less likely to respond than people who did)
+>     and because self-assessment is unreliable.
+> 2. Measuring uptake of tools like GitHub is suspect because
+>     people might adopt other things instead, and because
+>     we would then need to prove that using version control
+>     actually makes someone more productive as a researcher
+>     (a claim that that is plausible but unproven).
+> 3. Comparing the publication and citation rates of workshop
+>     participants (the treatment group) with non-participants
+>     (the control group) will take years, and may confuse
+>     correlation with causation, since the people who take
+>     our workshops might be intrinsically more highly
+>     motivated or skilled than those who don't.
+>
+> Work in small groups to develop and critique other assessments
+> that you think would pass the "skeptical chair" test.
+{: .challenge}